twistedtwig/AutoValidator/README.md

 ### TODO
+ - [x] add option to store validaton prop names as camel case, update docs to show this, some settings method
+ - [ ] include all properties in validaiton result regardless of error or not
+ - [ ] an extension method that turns the result into an extension of the original object
  - [ ] object validation does not always deal with custom expressions for the format string.
  - [ ] validating lists of simple types
  - [ ] add option to pass in a validationSpec object (TV) as well as the object to be validated.  this can mean that the user can define dynamic expressions in a profile (i.e. the params used can change dynamically during execution)